HDR/LesPaul-ZMK-Hero/README.md

-# LesPaul-ZMK-Hero
+# LesPaul-ZMK-Hero - A Bluetooth PS3 Les Paul guitar mainboard replacement
-**Currentlly only works with PS3 Les Paul guitars that have a 13 Pin connector**
+**Currently only works with PS3 Les Paul guitars that have a 13 Pin connector**

 ## Bill of materials
 | **Designator** | **Part**              |